freakydude/freakydude.github.io/content/posts/2023-03-23-Use_BigTreeTech_TouchScreenFirmware_with_Klipper_on_Sidewinder_X2/index.md

 First, you need to wire things up.
 Disconnect the display from your mainboard.
 It needs to be connected to your Raspberry Pi instead.

 I made a little schematic where you connect your PI with a level shifter to the UART (serial) interface of your BTT TFT (or compatible like the one in our Artillery Sidewinder X2).
 It's really important to use a level shifter here.
-If your UART pins get 5V from your PI, they will be irreparably damaged, burned. **Be careful!**
+If your RPi GPIO UART pins get 5V they will be irreparably damaged, burned. **Be careful!**

 ![RPi to LevelShifter to BTT Touchscreen](images/rpi-serial-levelshifter-cut.png "RPi to LevelShifter to BTT Touchscreen") That's not a mistake.
 Make sure that somewhere between the display UART and the RPi UART you have a TX (transmit) and RX (receive) crossover to allow a bidirectional connection between them.